Super Sidekicks (video game): Reception

-Javier Iturrioz of Superjuegos commended the visual presentation, simple controls and gameplay, stating that "many think that the enormous playability of this game has never been surpassed by any of its continuations."
-However, Iturrioz noted that the gameplay options do not vary much.
-AllGame's Kyle Knight gave positive remarks to the visuals and gameplay but criticized the sound design and controls, stating that "Super Sidekicks is truly a mixed bag.
-At times it's very enjoyable, while at others it's equally frustrating."
+Javier Iturrioz of Superjuegos commended the visual presentation, simple controls and gameplay, but noted that the gameplay options do not vary much.
+AllGame's Kyle Knight gave positive remarks to the visuals and gameplay but criticized the sound design and controls.
+He called the game as equally enjoyable and frustrating.

 Retrospective reviews

 Super Sidekicks has been met with mixed reception from retrospective reviewers in recent years.
 VentureBeat's Daav Valentaten noted its colorful graphics, fast action, simple controls but criticized the inability to choose players, precision to steal the ball from opponents and framerate in the PlayStation Network version.
 In 2014, HobbyConsolas identified it as one of the twenty best games for the Neo Geo AES.
 Elliott Osange of Bonus Stage stated that "Super Sidekicks will appeal to fans from the NEO GEO era and diehard football fans who need something to fill the void in their lives.
-For casual sports players and non-sport entities, however, this is going to be a hard pass."
+For casual sports players and non-sport entities, however, this is going to be a hard pass".

 A staff member of German magazine MAN!AC reviewed the PlayStation Network version via PlayStation Portable, noting the difficulty level of AI-controlled opponents and praised the visual presentation, regarding the game to be quite entertaining but recommended playing its sequels.
-Pure Nintendo Magazines Trevor Gould commended the large sprites, gameplay speed, sound design and visual presentation.

-Nintendo Life's Dave Frear praised its fast gameplay and visual presentation but criticized the lack of additiona replay value, options and teams.
+Nintendo Life's Dave Frear praised its fast gameplay and visual presentation but criticized the lack of additional replay value, options and teams.
 Nintendo World Report's J.P.
 Cobran criticized the controls, the disjointed gameplay for being choppy and the zoomed perspective.